Boilermaker API Reference

 Message Lock Renewal

-For long-running tasks that may exceed Azure Service Bus message lock duration, it's possible to use renew_message_lock()
+For long-running tasks that may exceed Azure Service Bus message lock duration, it's possible to use renew_message_lock() to maintain exclusive access to the message (and prevent it from being redelivered):

 @app.task()